Why the Bees are important for our Survival

 Bayer, the manufacturer of pesticides

-In 2013 there was a temporary ban on neonicotinoids in Europe, and it seems that its use will be further restricted.
-Of course, Bayer, who is a major producer of this pesticide and did part fund this study, was quick in stating that the results of this test were inconclusive.
+In 2013 there was a temporary ban on neonicotinoids in Europe, and it seems that their use will be further restricted.
+Of course, Bayer, who is a major producer of this pesticide and did part-fund this study, was quick in stating that the results of this test were inconclusive.
 I am not surprised at all.